The post Most Loved Australian Cooking Show Judges of All Time appeared first on TheAussieway.

 Australian-Malaysian chef Adam Liaw rose to fame after taking home the title on MasterChef’s second season.
 Liaw was born in Penang, Malaysia, to an English mother who was born in Singapore and a Malaysian Chinese father.
 He has an older brother and a younger sister, and he is the second of three children.
 At age 3, his family relocated to Adelaide.
 Liaw lived with his paternal grandmother, whom he credits as having had a significant influence on both his cooking and his life after his parents got divorced and his mother relocated to New Zealand.

 Liaw tweeted in September 2009 that he was thinking about applying for the second season of MasterChef Australia.
 He was listed as one of the top 24 candidates in April 2010.
-Despite succeeding in a competition where he had to prepare meals from famous chefs, Liaw wasn’t confident in his ability to take home the crown.
+Despite succeeding in a competition where he had to prepare meals for famous chefs, Liaw wasn’t confident in his ability to take home the crown.

 Liaw was the first challenger to be given a spot in the championship round on July 22, 2010.
 He was named the champion of the second season of MasterChef on July 25, 2010.
 The most watched non-sporting television event in Australian history is still his victory.